TannerKD/HackUSU2024/README.md

 This is the Git repository for the hardware competition of Hack USU 2024.

 # Description
 A method for tracking movement was created using six ESP32 boards configured in a grid pattern within a room.
 A single master node receives and interprets wifi signals from five slave nodes; these signals are interrupted when a body is placed in the way of the signal.
+Code is included within the 'Code' folder.

 # Resources